Cervical cancer is a fatal type of cancer that causes abnormal cell division in the cervix — resulting in unnatural pain under a woman.

-In case of the above symptoms, visit a doctor for medical checkup before it is late, however, regular pap test or smear test can help detect any cervical cellular changes that may indicates development of cancer.
-This can help in early treatment of cancer.
+In case of the above symptoms, visit a doctor for a medical checkup before it is late, however, regular pap tests or smear tests can help detect any cervical cellular changes that may indicate the development of cancer.
+This can help in the early treatment of cancer.

 Stages of cervical cancer